-- 1. Short-term rate rate of return realized from the short-term money market portion of the General Fund portfolio including cash held on deposit with the Region's bank service provider. - 2.
-Mid-term rate a rate of return less than the long-term rate, as determined by the Commissioner of Finance and/or Director, Treasury Office - 3.
+- Short-term rate the lower of either the rate of return realized from the short-term money market portion of the General Fund portfolio including cash held on deposit with financial institutions or the long-term rate as determined by the Regional Treasurer. - 2.
+Mid-term rate a rate of return less than, or equal to, the long-term rate, as determined by the Regional Treasurer - 3.
 Long-term rate rate of return realized from all long-term and any residual income not accounted for in the short and mid-term rate calculation above.